 We specialise in contesting wills on a no win no fee basis.
 If you would like to know if we can deal with your case on a no win, no fee basis then please feel free to give us a call.
 We make no charge for assessing a case’s suitability for no win, no fee funding.

 Funding legal costs for a will dispute can be a real headache and many people lose out simply because they are unable to afford lawyer’s fees.
-One solution to this dilema is contesting a will on a no win no fee basis.
-This is how it works:
+One solution to this dilema is contesting a will on a no win, no fee basis.

-If you would like us to review your case without charge to consider whether it is suitable for no win – no fee funding then just give us a call or email details to us.
+If you would like us to review your case without charge to consider whether it is suitable for no win – no fee funding then just give us a call or email details of your case to us.

-Not all contested will cases are suitable for no win – no fee of course.
+Not all contested will cases are immediately suitable for no win – no fee of course.
 Like any business, we have to take a commercial view.
-We can only offer no win – no fee funding where we believe that the prospects of winning the case (and recovering legal costs) are good.
+We can only offer no win – no fee funding where we believe that the prospects of winning the case (and recovering legal costs from your opponent) are good.
 Sometimes it is clear from the outset that a case has legal merit.
-In other situations the position might not be quite so clear.
-The merits of the case may need to be investigated before no win no fee can be offered.
+In other situations the position might not be quite so clear and the merits of the case need to be investigated before no win – no fee can be offered.

-When contesting a will on a no win – no fee basis under a Conditional Fee Agreement then we do not take a percentage or “cut” of any money you recover from your claim.
+When contesting a will on a no win – no fee basis under a conditional fee agreement we do not take a percentage or “cut” of any money you recover from your claim.
 Instead, we charge what is known as a ‘success fee’.
 This is an uplift on the base legal fees, calculated on a percentage basis.
 So if your legal costs were £5,000 for example and the success fee uplift was 50% then the success fee would be £2,500, regardless of how much money you recovered.